ManageIQ/manageiq-documentation/quickstart_openstack_provider_guide/index.md

 ## Performing a SmartState Analysis

-Red Hat CloudForms can analyze a cloud Instance or infrastructure host to collect metadata such as user accounts, applications, software patches, and other internal information.
-This key CloudForms feature is called SmartState Analysis.
+{{ site.data.product.title }} can analyze a cloud Instance or infrastructure host to collect metadata such as user accounts, applications, software patches, and other internal information.
+This key feature is called SmartState Analysis.
 SmartState analysis can be initiated manually or automatically using Control Policies.